ehlesp/smallab-k8s-pve-guide/G044 - System update 03 ~ Updating VMs and UrBackup.md

 ### Debian's most recent version

 Go to the [official Debian website](https://www.debian.org/) to discover the current version.
 In particular, check the latest news, either at the main page or in [the News section](https://www.debian.org/News/).
-There you'll find the announcements of new versions.
+There you can find the announcements of new versions.
 At the time of writing this, Debian **13.3** is the most recent version of this distribution.
-This implied that, in my own system, the oldest VMs were three **minor** versions behind the newest Debian: they had Debian **13.0**, so I had to check the announcements for the **13.1**, **13.2** and **13.3** versions:
+This implied that, in this guide's system, the oldest VMs were three **minor** versions behind the newest Debian: they had Debian **13.0**, so the announcements for the **13.1**, **13.2** and **13.3** versions also had to be checked:

 - [Updated Debian 13: 13.1 released](https://www.debian.org/News/2025/20250906)
 - [Updated Debian 13: 13.2 released](https://www.debian.org/News/2025/20251115)